Drug Paraphernalia

 • Spoons and vials that are used to hold and push cocaine into one’s body.

-In Colorado, the district attorney is in a position to prosecute if any of the materials mentioned above are found in possession of an individual with the intention to store, manufacture, or abuse drugs in any manner.
+In Colorado, the district attorney is in a position to prosecute if any of the materials mentioned above are found in the possession of an individual with the intention to store, manufacture, or abuse drugs in any manner.
 The nature of drug substances in question does not matter according to schedules I to V of the regulations.

 Exemption From Prosecution